WordPress plugins are required for a variety of reasons. They provide many features and functionality that your site would not otherwise have.

-A lot of developers or WordPress website owners have experienced attacks and hacks because of plugin vulnerabilities.
-If your website is not safe, hackers can damage all of your hard work in building a blog or designing an ecommerce store.
+Many developers or WordPress website owners have experienced attacks and hacks because of plugin vulnerabilities.
+If your website is not safe, hackers can damage all of your hard work in building a blog or designing an eCommerce store.

 Every year, attacks become more frequent.
 There was a 32% increase in hacked sites between 2015 and 2016.
 WordPress had 542 vulnerabilities reported in 2018, a 30% increase from 2017.

 A concerning website hacking statistic is that plugins or themes are responsible for well over 90% of WordPress vulnerabilities.
 According to one report, plugins are responsible for up to 98 percent of WordPress vulnerabilities, while another study indicated that plugins and themes were responsible for 95 percent of vulnerabilities.

 In 2021 alone, malicious cyberattacks have increased by 300%.

 And attempting to fix all of the damage can take a significant amount of time and money.

 According to Wordfence, at least 47 percent of all WordPress vulnerabilities are Cross-Site Scripting (XSS) vulnerabilities.